Tag Archive | Kerry King

 “The guy we are using as Kerry almost gave the thing away during the first show.
 He played three or four really great solos, which confused the audience.
 Luckily, one of our agents got ahold of him and told him to haphazardly move his whammy bar around really fast when it was his turn to solo and no one would know the difference.
 Things went fine after that.”

-“We had the fake Kerry plant a robot spider containing a laboratory made virus to bite Hanneman and keep him out of action for a while.
-We slipped a mind-altering substance into one of Araya’s drinks and, through the power of suggestion, convinced him to start listening to Asking Alexandria.
+“We slipped a mind-altering substance into one of Araya’s drinks and, through the power of suggestion, convinced him to start listening to Asking Alexandria.
 We figured this would jam up any creativity that was flowing through his head.
 Then, we gave a copy of the band’s financial information to Lombardo.
 The rest is history.”

 “It was our best work since we got rid of Mossedegh in Iran in ’53.
 Or Arbenz in Guatemala in ’54.
 Or Allende in Chile in ’73.
 Or….well, you get the point.”